 2. Plastic Drawers

-My favorite plastic drawers are the ones pictured below.
+My favorite plastic drawers are the ones (pictured top left).
 I used them to house all of my lesson plan materials for the upcoming week.

-I also recommend smaller and larger sized plastic drawers.
+I also recommend smaller and larger sized plastic drawers (pictured bottom left).
 They can go inside cabinets, under desks, on top of desks…really anywhere!
 Remember to give the drawers “themes” so you don’t end up putting random junk in the drawer.

 3. Shoe Boxes